Joel-Peter Witkin: Biography

 Witkin was born to a Jewish father and Roman Catholic mother.
-His twin brother, Jerome Witkin, and son Kersen Witkin, are also painters.
+His twin brother, Jerome Witkin, and son Kersen Witkin, are painters.
 Witkin's parents divorced when he was young because they were unable to overcome their religious differences.
 He attended grammar school at Saint Cecelia's in Brooklyn and went on to Grover Cleveland High School.

 In 1961, Witkin enlisted in the United States Army, with the intention of capturing war photography during the Vietnam War.
 However due to scheduling conflicts, Witkin never saw combat in Vietnam.
 Witkin spent his military service at Fort Hood, Texas, and was mostly in charge of Public Information and classified photos.

 In 1967, he became the official photographer for City Walls Inc. He attended Cooper Union in New York, where he studied sculpture, attaining a Bachelor of Arts degree in 1974.
 Columbia University granted him a scholarship for graduate school, but his Master of Fine Arts degree is from the University of New Mexico in Albuquerque.

 Influences and themes

-Witkin claims that his vision and sensibility spring from an episode he witnessed as a young child, an automobile accident in front of his house in which a little girl was decapitated.
+Witkin claims that his artistic vision springs from an episode he witnessed as a young child, an automobile accident in front of his house in which a little girl was decapitated.